nearform/app-config/README.md

 ## local development

-first install all dependencies for the backend
+first install all dependencies for the backend.
+From the repo root run:
 ```
 npm install
 ```
-...and for the frontend
+...and for the frontend:
 ```
 cd solar-frontend
 npm install